AbhinavA10/ML-courses/Intro-DL-Keras/README.md

 ## Forward Propagation
 - process through which data passes through layers of neurons in a neural network from the input layer to the output layer
-- neuron output = (linear wieghted sum of inputs + bias) mapped to non linear space using activiation function
+- neuron output = (linear weighted sum of inputs + bias) mapped to non linear space using activation function

 Activation function:
 - non linear transformation function (e.g. sigmoid function)
-- decide whether a neuron should be activated or not, i.e. whether the info the neuron is recieving is relevant or not.
+- decide whether a neuron should be activated or not, i.e. whether the info the neuron is receiving is relevant or not.
 - neural network without activation function is basically just a linear regression model (`y = x1*w1+x2*w2+b1`)

 # Week 2 - Artificial Neural Networks